 In our previous blog post, we presented a few important facts and statistics about burglaries.
 It’s helpful to keep these facts and statistics in mind when finding ways to outsmart a burglar.

-Last week, we mentioned how burglars tend to strike between the hours of 10am and 3pm because people are least likely to be home.
-Therefore, the more occupied your home looks, the less likely a burglar will try to break into it:
+Last week, we mentioned how burglars tend to strike between the hours of 10am and 3pm.
+These are the times when people are least likely to be home.
+The more occupied your home looks, the less likely a burglar will try to break into it:

 We also mentioned how the burglar’s favorite entry point is the front door:

 60% of convicted burglars admitted the presence of a security system changed their decision to break into the home:

 - Install a security system – The best precaution is installing a burglar alarm system and/or security cameras.
 Even with the most basic systems, police can be dispatched immediately upon break-in if the alarm company is unable to get in touch with people listed on your contact list.
 If you already have a security system, it’s important to test your alarm system’s signals monthly to make sure it’s working properly and keep your contact list up to date.